brneto/fabric-mcp-server/README.md

 - **Smart Descriptions**: Extracts meaningful descriptions from each pattern's `system.md` file to help LLMs understand when to use each pattern.
 - **Strategy Support**: Every prompt includes an optional `strategy` argument to prepend context from `strategies/`.
 Natural language phrases like "with strategy cot" or "using cot strategy" are recognized.
 - **User Input**: Every prompt requires an `input` argument for user-provided content (text, URL, etc.).
+- **Execute Pattern Tool**: Exposes an `execute_pattern` tool so AI agents can execute any Fabric pattern programmatically with optional strategy.
 - **List Patterns Tool**: Exposes a `list_patterns` tool so AI agents can discover available Fabric patterns programmatically.
 - **List Strategies Tool**: Exposes a `list_strategies` tool to discover available strategies and their descriptions.